Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Introduction

 Our insight is that --- instead of asking the human teacher to wear a feedback device or watch a computer monitor ---

 Accordingly, in this paper we develop and analyze wrapped haptic displays for communicating robot learning based on soft robotic principles.
 We distribute these soft displays along rigid robot arms so that the human can physically interact with the robot to demonstrate a task while simultaneously perceiving the robot's feedback.
 We actively control the \textit{pressures} of the pneumatic display to render where in the task and what features of the task the robot is \textit{uncertain} about: the display inflates for regions and features of the task where the robot is unsure about its actions (and needs additional human teaching), and deflates where the robot is confident about the task (and does not need any additional human guidance).
 Our hypothesis is that --- because the soft wrapped display creates a channel for communication on any surface without impacting the task --- humans will be able to more intuitively and robustly use this feedback with a greater level of focus compared to other feedback modalities.
 We experimentally demonstrate that this pressure-based feedback enables humans i) to determine whether the robot has learned enough to be deployed and ii) to identify parts of the task where kinesthetic teaching is still required.
 Additionally, we demonstrate the importance of the location and distribution of the feedback on the robot arm for creating this improvement.
+An interface that provides such intuitive and robust feedback about a robot’s latent state in real time could potentially be introduced to factory settings that feature learning systems.
+Such displays would allow everyday workers with no programming or robot-related training to interact with learning systems.

 Parts of this work were previously published in \cite{valdivia2022wrapped}, which presented the experimental results for our one degree-of-freedom (DoF) haptic display.
-This current paper builds on that initial research by demonstrating the design, analysis, and application of \textit{multi-DoF} spatial signals localized or distributed along the robot arm.
-Here we also present follow-up analysis for the psychophysics of the $1$-DoF device.
+This current paper builds on that initial research by demonstrating the design, analysis, and application of \textit{multi-DoF} spatial signals localized or distributed along the robot arm, as well as a follow-up analysis of the $1$-DoF device.
 Overall, we make the following contributions:

 \p{Developing Wrapped Haptic Display} We design and build a compliant pneumatic haptic device that wraps around and conforms to the robot, providing haptic stimuli that are localized to the robot arm and distributed along its geometry.
 This device is manufactured using soft, flexible pouches that render haptic signals through pressure.